-Presentation Rubric 1 Organization Listener cannot Listener has difficulty Student presents Student presents information understand presentation following presentation information in logical in logical, interesting because there is no because student jumps sequence which listener sequence which listener can sequence of information. around. can follow. follow.
-Subject Student does not appear Student appears Student is at ease with Student demonstrates full Knowledge to have grasp of uncomfortable with information being knowledge of information information being information being conveyed. beyond the average student. conveyed. conveyed. - Visuals Student uses excessive Student occasionally uses Student's graphics relate to Student's graphics explain graphics or no graphics graphics that rarely text and presentation with and reinforce text and at all. support text and most graphics reinforcing presentation in a new way or presentation. information in a new way. offer additional information.
-Mechanics Student's presentation Presentation has Presentation has some Presentation has no has excessive spelling significant misspellings misspellings and/or misspellings or grammatical errors and/or and/or grammatical errors. grammatical errors. errors with easy to read grammatical errors. format.
-Delivery Student mumbles, Student's voice is low or Student's voice is clear and Student uses a clear voice incorrectly pronounces difficult to understand and pronounces most words and correct, precise terms, and speaks too incorrectly pronounces correctly.
-Listener can hear pronunciation of terms. softly to be heard. terms.
-Listener has presentation with some Student is engaging when difficulty hearing white noise/ background talking and listener can hear presentation. noise. presentation without background noise.
+Presentation Rubric 1 2 3 4 Organization Listener cannot understand presentation because there is no sequence of information.
+Listener has difficulty following presentation because student jumps around.
+Student presents information in logical sequence which listener can follow.
+Student presents information in logical, interesting sequence which listener can follow.
+Subject Student does not Student appears Student is at ease with Student demonstrates full Knowledge appear to have grasp uncomfortable with information being knowledge of information of information being information being conveyed. beyond the average T70 1 conveyed. conveyed. student.
+Visuals Student uses excessive graphics or no graphics at all.
+Student occasionally uses graphics that rarely support text and presentation.
+Student's graphics relate to text and presentation with most graphics reinforcing information in a new way.
+Student's graphics explain and reinforce text and presentation in a new way or offer additional information.
+Mechanics Student's presentation has excessive spelling errors and/or grammatical errors.
+Presentation has significant misspellings and/or grammatical errors.
+Presentation has some misspellings and/or grammatical errors.
+Presentation has no misspellings or grammatical errors with easy to read format.
+Delivery Student mumbles, Student's voice is low Student's voice is clear Student uses a clear voice Denvery incorrectly pronounces terms, and speaks too softly to be heard. or difficult to understand and incorrectly pronounces terms.
+Listener has difficulty hearing presentation. and pronounces most words correctly.
+Listener can hear presentation with some white noise/ background noise. and correct, precise pronunciation of terms.
+Student is engaging when talking and listener can hear presentation without background noise.